 “Would you like some Christmas candy, mister?”

 Startled, he turned to see the gal he’d bought the candy for behind him.
-Maybe forty, with short brunette hair and a holly-printed scarf tied around her neck.
+Maybe a couple of years younger than him, with short brunette hair and a holly-printed scarf tied around her neck.
 She held out the box of M&Ms and smiled.
 “They’re really too much for me by myself.
 Would you like some?”

 “Sure.”
 Max put out his hand, and she filled his palm with brightly colored chocolate.
 “Do you know why the quality control guy at the factory kept failing the M&Ms?”
 Ugh.
 Was that all he could think of?
 The lamest joke in the world?